The Skin-Tight Dress Marilyn Monroe Wore For Kennedy's Birthday

 On June 7, 1962, Marilyn Monroe was consequently fired from her contract and sued for damages regarding her decision to attend and preform at JFK’s birthday celebration.

 Not long after, on August 5th, Marilyn Monroe had been found dead.
 The coroner ruled it, “acute barbiturate poisoning.”
 President John F. Kennedy was assassinated the following year.
-These were 2 tragic events.

 In 1999 Marilyn Monroe’s famous presidential celebration dress sold for over $1.26 million, to collector Martin Zweig.